SAP-samples/teched2022-DT260/exercises/ex2/README.md

 2. Select `Value`
 <br>![](images/2_005.png)

-3. Select type metric and select `Lead time: sales document item creation to delivery creation` - as seen in Exercise 1.
-Confirm by cklicking `Save`.
+3. Select type metric and select `Lead time: sales document item creation to delivery creation` (you might remember that metric from Exercise 1).
+Click `Save` to confirm.
 <br>![](images/2_006.png)
-The new metric is added to the investigation
+The new metric is added to the investigation.

 4. Click the 3-dots to add a `Threshold`
 <br>![](images/2_007.png)